 Marshall: Why are most compressed air systems so inefficient in your opinion?

 Briscoe: It is rare to find someone that really wants to talk about their compressed air system.
 Few understand what a dramatic effect it has on the bottom line, especially for those small and medium companies.
 If there is air, they are able to produce product, which is what tends to matter.
 Most only pay attention to their air system when something goes wrong with it.
 It is up to us in the compressed air field to try to show them what they don’t want to see.

 Marshall: Do you have any words of wisdom for future compressed air auditors?

 Briscoe: There isn’t a lot of glory with this job unless you strive for personal satisfaction of helping a company solve a problem and become more efficient.
 You will either love it or hate it from the beginning.
 Once you have been in the industry, it gets under your skin and you can’t get it out.
 I have seen many try to leave the industry, but then after a couple of years, they get sucked right back in in one way or another.

 There will always be a need for compressed air auditors, and a greater need for those who really know what they are doing.
 If you like it, own it and take on as many challenges that you can, even if you think they are a little beyond your comfort zone.
 Anything can be solved if you just put a little thought into it, and there are always people in the industry that can help, especially in this electronic age.

 Steve Briscoe is the Vice-President of Business Development for Industrial Air Centers.
-Currently sits as Treasurer on the Compressed Air Challenge® Executive Board of Directors and is a qualified US Department of Energy AIRMaster+ Specialist; tel: 317-713-5942; www.iacserv.com.
+Currently serves as President on the Compressed Air Challenge® Executive Board of Directors and is a qualified US Department of Energy AIRMaster+ Specialist; tel: 317-713-5942; www.iacserv.com.

 To read more System Assessment articles, visit www.airbestpractices.com/system-assessments.